f25252525/qa-portfolio/README.md

 ## About

-A recruiter-friendly, batteries-included QA portfolio that demonstrates breadth (UI, API, perf, security) **and** engineering rigor (linting, mutation testing, artifacts, CI/CD).
+My name is **Fraser**, and this is my recruiter-friendly, batteries-included QA portfolio that demonstrates breadth (UI, API, perf, security) **and** engineering rigor (linting, mutation testing, artifacts, CI/CD).
 It runs the same way on GitHub Actions and Jenkins with clear stage parity, smoke/full gating, visual + a11y checks, and a local mock to avoid flaky external APIs.

 > **If you’re skimming:** open `ci.yml` for the pipeline story, `Jenkinsfile` for parity, and the `ui-*` / `api-*` folders for representative tests.
 The “Stage parity” table below maps everything.